Adnuntius/documentation/adnuntius-advertising/requesting-ads/intro/adn-layout.md

 Resizing can be blocked on the request side.
 This also provides the same functionality on the layout side.

+## adn.inIframe.resizeToCreativeDimensions\(\)

+Resizes the ad container dimensions to be exactly what is defined on the creative.

+Can be called from the layout or creative to ensure that the ad is sized at the creative dimensions.

 ## adn.inIframe.isResizeToContent\(\)

 Whether or not the ad container's initial width and height will be resized to fit the content of the served ad.
 Returns either `true` or `false`.